mattdf/ERC721Loanable/README.md

 An added bonus is that there is no need for any extra "approve" transactions to enable entering into a loan, since the NFT contract has control over all internal transfers by default.

-The code supports both off-chain offer book style creation (like 0x) through signatures, and on-chain creation and matching to enable smart contracts to list and lend/borrow NFTs (since smart contracts can't sign).
+The code supports both off-chain offer book style creation (like [0x Protocol](https://0x.org/)) through signatures, and on-chain creation and matching to enable smart contracts to list and lend/borrow NFTs (since smart contracts can't sign).
 It would be possible to make this actually compatible with 0x, but I did not have time to look into it that deeply.
+Left as an exercise to the reader.

 It adds the following functions to the standard contract: